VrishtiArya/Master-chief-Junior/README.md

-# It is of a oreo cake which is simple to make by oven
+# THis is a recipe of  oreo cake which is simple to make by oven